frob/dc2019rtd/content/technologyhighlevel.md

           - The phones cannot be brought down for any reason

   h2 The ErlangVM
+  ul
     li.fragment Born from Erlang
     li.fragment Created to solve the problem of communication at scale li.fragment Phone networks cannot go down for maintenance

 section